-Because the assets in a custodial account legally belong to the child beneficiary, unearned income generated in the account is charged at the child’s lower tax rate — although only up to a threshold of $2,200 per year.
+Because the assets in a custodial account legally belong to the child beneficiary, unearned income generated in the account is charged at the child’s lower tax rate — although only up to a threshold of $2,300 per year (for 2022).
 Anything above that amount will be taxed at the custodian’s tax rate.

 A trust fund is an investment vehicle families often choose to plan estates.
 Setting up a trust fund establishes a legal entity that can hold assets.
 Trust funds appoint a neutral third party called a “trustee” to manage those assets.

 Trust funds can hold assets like money, stocks, bonds, real estate, and everything in between.